Research-Based

 • Amylases – carbohydrates such as starch and sugars

-If the body is unable to produce enough digestive enzymes naturally, food molecules are not digested properly.
-This can slow the digestion process and lead to uncomfortable symptoms such as lactose intolerance.
+When the body cannot produce sufficient digestive enzymes naturally, food molecules aren’t digested properly.
+This can slow digestion and lead to uncomfortable symptoms such as lactose intolerance.

 What Are Digestive Enzyme Supplements?

-Digestive enzymes are nutritional supplements, typically in capsule or chewable form, that contain a combination of different digestive enzymes.
-Many of the more popular brands, such as Nucific Bio-X4, also include a probiotic to support the good bacteria in the gastrointestinal tract.
-A typical blend of enzymes might consist of:
+Digestive enzyme supplements are nutritional products, typically in capsule or chewable form, containing a combination of different digestive enzymes.
+Many popular brands, such as Nucific Bio-X4, also include probiotics to support beneficial bacteria in the gastrointestinal tract.
+A typical enzyme blend might consist of:

 • Lipase